akshu-r/Spring-Boot-App-to-Kubernetes-using-Minikube/README.md

 # Spring-Boot-App-to-Kubernetes-using-Minikube

-**🌟 ## Overview**
-In this project, I’ll walk you through how I containerized a simple Spring Boot application and deployed it to a local Kubernetes cluster using Minikube.
+In this project, I’ll walk you through how I containerized a simple Spring Boot application and deployed it to a **Kubernetes cluster** locally using **Minikube**.
 This hands-on project helped me understand how real-world microservices are deployed using Kubernetes and gave me practical exposure to core DevOps tools like Docker, Kubernetes, and Spring Boot.

 ## 🧱 Tech Stack